Luleaua turcului bicolora - Campsis tagliabuana 'Summer Jazz™ Golden Trumpet' ('Takarazuka Yellow')

 Add To Wishlist

-Campsis tagliabuana 'Summer Jazz™ Golden Trumpet' ('Takarazuka Yellow') is a striking hybrid vine, part of the Summer Jazz™ series, developed to offer gardeners a compact and easy-care alternative to traditional Campsis varieties.
-This plant combines floral beauty with controlled growth, making it ideal for smaller spaces such as urban gardens, balconies or trellises.
+Campsis tagliabuana 'Summer Jazz™ Golden Trumpet' ('Takarazuka Yellow') is a remarkable hybrid vine, part of the Summer Jazz™ series, developed to offer gardeners a compact and easy-to-care-for alternative to traditional Campsis varieties.
+This plant combines floral beauty with controlled growth, making it ideal for smaller spaces such as urban gardens, balconies, or trellises.

-The flowers are a strong point of this variety, having a distinct trumpet shape, with a diameter of about 8 cm, similar to that of Chinese trumpets (Campsis grandiflora).
-The initial color of the flowers is a vibrant peach-orange, which gradually turns into a rich golden yellow as the flowers mature.
-The throats of the flowers are a deep reddish-orange, with prominent red veins, which add depth and contrast.
-The flowers are grouped in long racemes, which can contain up to 60 buds or more, opening continuously from early July until the first frosts, ensuring a long flowering period.
-Although the flowers do not have a strong fragrance, they are highly attractive to hummingbirds, butterflies and other pollinating insects, contributing to the biodiversity of the garden.
+The flowers are a highlight of this variety, having a distinct trumpet shape, about 8 cm in diameter, similar to Chinese trumpet vines (Campsis grandiflora).
+The initial color of the flowers is a vibrant peach-orange, which gradually changes to a rich golden yellow as the flowers mature.
+The flower throats are a deep reddish-orange, with prominent red veins, adding depth and contrast.
+The flowers are grouped in long clusters, which can contain up to 60 buds or more, opening continuously from early July until the first frosts, ensuring a long blooming period.
+Although the flowers do not have a strong scent, they are highly attractive to hummingbirds, butterflies, and other pollinating insects, contributing to garden biodiversity.

 Growth and Care

-Campsis tagliabuana 'Summer Jazz™ Golden Trumpet' is distinguished by its compact growth, reaching a maximum height of around 3 metres, making it much more manageable than other vines in the Campsis genus, which can become invasive.
-The foliage is a dark, clean green, composed of pinnate leaves, providing a lush backdrop for its flowers.
-The plant prefers full sun exposure to maximize flowering, but can also tolerate partial shade, although in this case flower production may be reduced.
-As for the soil, it adapts to various types, but thrives in fertile, well-drained soils with a neutral or slightly acidic pH.
-Regular watering is essential, especially during dry periods, to keep the soil moist but not soggy.
-Pruning is minimal, preferably carried out in early spring (March), to remove dead wood and stimulate the growth of new shoots.
-This variety is also resistant to most pests, although it may occasionally be affected by aphids or mites.
+Campsis tagliabuana 'Summer Jazz™ Golden Trumpet' stands out for its compact growth, reaching a maximum height of about 3 meters, making it much more manageable than other Campsis vines, which can become invasive.
+The foliage is a clean dark green, composed of pinnate leaves, providing a lush backdrop for its flowers.
+The plant prefers full sun exposure to maximize flowering but can also tolerate partial shade, although flower production may be reduced in this case.
+Regarding soil, it adapts to various types but thrives in fertile, well-drained soils with a neutral or slightly acidic pH.
+Regular watering is essential, especially during dry periods, to keep the soil moist but not waterlogged.
+Pruning is minimal, preferably done in early spring (March), to remove dead wood and stimulate new shoot growth.
+This variety is also resistant to most pests, although it can occasionally be affected by aphids or mites.

-It is recommended to plant it in a sheltered location to protect the plant from strong winds and extreme cold, especially in more northern climates.
+It is recommended to plant it in a sheltered spot to protect the plant from strong winds and extreme cold, especially in northern climates.

 Origin

-The Summer Jazz™ series, of which 'Summer Jazz™ Golden Trumpet' is a part, was developed by Koichi Sakuae of Takarazuka, Japan, between 2008 and 2012.
-'Takarazuka Yellow', the cultivar name, is one of three color variations introduced in this series, along with 'Fire' (red) and 'Tangerine' (orange).
-The series was created to provide gardeners with trumpet vine varieties with a more restrained vigor, while retaining the ornamental appeal of large flowers and a long flowering period.
+The Summer Jazz™ series, which includes 'Summer Jazz™ Golden Trumpet', was developed by Koichi Sakuae from Takarazuka, Japan, between 2008 and 2012.
+'Takarazuka Yellow', the cultivar name, is one of three color variants introduced in this series, alongside 'Fire' (red) and 'Tangerine' (orange).
+The series was created to offer gardeners trumpet vine varieties with more restrained vigor while maintaining the ornamental appeal of large flowers and a long blooming period.
 Campsis tagliabuana is a hybrid between Campsis grandiflora (native to East Asia) and Campsis radicans (native to the southeastern United States), which explains its combination of hardiness and floral beauty.

-In the cold season the plants are shortened and leafless, looking like sticks.
-This is normal.
+During the cold season, the plants are shortened and leafless, resembling sticks.
+This appearance is normal.

 You might also like..